 With the help of generous contributors like you, our partners in Kenya set out to help the least of these in a community with no hospital and a high poverty level.
-They selected this spot specifically to build the Shekinah Glory Medical Clinic to serve this struggling community.
+They selected this spot specifically to build the Shekinah Glory Community Clinic to serve this struggling community.
 Recently the clinic held a free day, and the compound was packed with sick and suffering individuals waiting for treatment.
 Starting in the morning, people traveled to the clinic to receive their free medicines and treatment.

 From the tallest man to the smallest child, patients of all ages visited the doctors.
 As you probably know, children can’t always tell you what’s wrong, but you can see it written on their faces.
 Tears welling over, coughing, sneezing, wincing.
 The dedicated doctors and nurses were running nonstop around the clinic to make sure everyone was well attended.

 One of the biggest complaints of the day was malaria.
 Without proper treatment like that given at the clinic, malaria can turn deadly.
 And sadly, most of the people who die of the disease are children in Africa.

 Imagine the terror a mother would feel at the sight of her baby suffering from the familiar fever and chills caused by malaria.
 Without treatment, she knows her child would most likely die.

 But picture the restored hope she’d feel after taking her baby to this free event.
 And YOU gave frantic parents like her that hope and relief!